Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 -   ## Country Cards

     Each Country featured has a card with a relevant picture for the country.
 Each Country will have a dropdown containing the list of sites available.
     Step 1, instructs the user to "Select Abbott Site from the Country dropdowns to view on map" -

     <h5 align="center"><img src="assets/images/step1.JPG"></h5>

     Once User selects the site they are visiting, the site information is displayed.
 The site is displayed on the map.
     The site location is set to the center of the map.

     <h2 align="center"><img src="assets/images/step1-result.JPG"></h2>

     STEP 2, the User can view details of the amenities in the vicinity of the site by selecting the Hotels, Restaurants & Attractions buttons.
-The map then displays markers       for all of the amenities returned, with on-click details for each amenity.
+The map then displays markers       for all of the amenities returned in a table, with on-click details for each amenity.

     <h2 align="center"><img src="assets/images/step2.JPG"></h2>